fjord-framework/cli/README.md

 ## `fjord deploy`

-Deploys a single stack or the entire stack to AWS.
+Deploys the entire stack to AWS.

 ```
 USAGE
-  $ fjord deploy <optional: STACKNAME>
+  $ fjord deploy

-OPTIONAL ARGUMENT
-  STACKNAME  Name of stack you would like to deploy.

 DESCRIPTION
   ...
-  This command takes an optional argument: STACKNAME

-  If STACKNAME is supplied, the specified stack will be deployed
-  If no argument is supplied, the entire stack will be deployed
+  Once the entire stack has been deployed, you will find an outputs.json file in the project's directory, containing outputs including the NAT gateway IPs and the load balancer URL.
 ```

 _See code: [src/commands/deploy.js](https://github.com/fjord-framework/cli/blob/main/src/commands/deploy.js)_